-The spring exhibition of the Sara Hildén Art Museum presents an overview of the moving works of the sculptor Berlinde De Bruyckere.
-In this, the centenary year of the Finnish Civil War, the exhibition offers an opportunity to confront human suffering and vulnerability.
+The spring exhibition of the Sara Hildén Art Museum presented an overview of the moving works of the sculptor Berlinde De Bruyckere.
+In the centenary year of the Finnish Civil War, the exhibition offered an opportunity to confront human suffering and vulnerability.

 The Belgian artist Berlinde De Bruyckere (b.
 1964) is a sculptor and a painter.
 She lives and works in the city of her birth, Ghent in Flanders, which experienced some of the most destructive fighting in the First World War.
 In the year 2000, the In Flanders Fields Museum commissioned De Bruyckere to make a work bearing its own name in which casts of dead horses – the innocent victims of war – served as a metaphor for suffering and the loss of human life.
 Another horse-themed work was to become De Bruyckere’s artistic breakthrough three years later at the Venice Biennale and she has continued to address this topic ever since.
 The horse works seen at the Sara Hildén Art Museum also serve as a reminder of the events of the Finnish Civil War 100 years ago.